shiny/Wilson/packages/HandyAcmeDocumentation/directory.md

 }
 ```

-## Directory.fromResult
+## Using a cached result
-if you don't want a request since resource urls are permanent link,
+if you don't want a request since resource link won't change for a period,
-you can also from a cached result.
+you can also initialize directory from a cached result.
 ```typescript
 const googleDirectory = {
   newNonce: "https://dv.acme-v02.api.pki.goog/new-nonce",